 Here, Vienna's cuisine was revered with savoir faire and proud devotion.
 According to legend, enough different types of boiled beef needed to be prepared to be able to satisfy even the most particular of preferences of the restaurant's illustrious guests.
 Other Viennese classics, too, were served in excellent quality – from Styrian roast chicken and stuffed breast of veal to grilled pikeperch and the dish that connoisseurs of the city's cuisine would export around the world: Wiener Schnitzel.

-The new Meissl & Schadn provides a worthy home for the city's greatest legacy.
-Although Schnitzel is Austria's favourite dish, these days it is rarely prepared in the traditional way – pan fried – with the attention and commitment to unconditional quality it deserves.
-This icon of our cuisine is long overdue for its own temple, where it is fried to perfection, achieving true greatness.
+The Meissl & Schadn in Vienna as well as the new one in Salzburg provide a worthy home for the city's greatest legacy.
+Although Schnitzel is Austria's favourite dish, these days it is rarely prepared in the traditional way – pan-fried – with the attention and commitment to unconditional quality it deserves.
+It's different at Meissl & Schadn: here the temple is built for the icon of Austrian cuisine, where it is fried to perfection, achieving true greatness.

 But that is by no means all.
 Meissl & Schadn of course continues Austria's culture of table-side service of its legendary beef dishes, such as Tafelspitz, flat iron steak and short ribs, as well as a number of other great Viennese classics and their more rustic cousins.
 Whether pickled herring or roast beef with almond horseradish, cauliflower with breadcrumbs or pike dumplings with saffron sabayon, caramelised yeast dumplings or the crème du jour, all of these marvellous yet forgotten culinary treasures, which cosmopolitan Vienna used to fuel the accomplishments of its sons and daughters, are now being resurrected with new panache, more than a century after the first Meissl & Schadn opened its doors.
 At a worthy location and with the aim of rekindling the passion for Viennese cuisine.